Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

 Radio Propagation Prediction Software

-- an overview, article, tutorial about the basics of radio propagation prediction software for use on the HF bands for predicting broadcast coverage, as well as the possibility of establishing two way radio communications, maritime mobile radio communications, and for many more applications.
+An overview, article, tutorial about the basics of radio propagation prediction software for use on the HF bands for predicting broadcast coverage, as well as the possibility of establishing two way radio communications, maritime mobile radio communications, and for many more applications.

 While it is possible to gain an idea of what HF radio propagation conditions may be like, and what the likelihood of establishing a particular radio communications link may be, purely from a general knowledge of HF radio propagation and a knowledge of the solar indices.
 However for a more exact analysis of the possibility of establishing two way radio communications, mobile communications, or for assessing broadcast coverage it is necessary to undertake a more rigorous and mathematical approach.
 This lends itself very well to a computer and software orientated approach.